Emergency Contact

 The project will upgrade the existing motors, invest in critical spares, improve the flood resilience of the heritage-listed pump station building, and upgrade electrical infrastructure to connect to the new substation.

-All works to the Critical Electrical Infrastructure upgrade project are expected to be complete in early 2026, weather and site conditions permitting.
+Construction commenced in mid-2024 and is expected to be complete in early 2026, weather and site conditions permitting.

 New electrical substation